The Villages, Florida: Parks and trails

 The Fenney Recreational Center showing a portion of the Fenney Springs Nature Trail.

 The Villages features numerous parks, dog parks, and fitness trails, open daily from dawn to dusk.
 Notable areas include Lake Sumter Landing’s waterfront park, Fenney Springs Nature Trail, and four dog parks (Paradise, Mulberry, Atlas, and Dudley).
 These spaces support activities like walking, picnicking, and pet recreation, enhancing the community’s outdoor lifestyle.

 Government

 The Villages operates under a system of community development districts (CDDs) and local government jurisdictions across Sumter, Marion, and Lake counties, serving its age-restricted population.
 The community is known for high voter turnout, with approximately 80% participation in elections as of 2012, and a significant Republican voter base.

 Representation

-The Villages is located in Florida's 11th congressional district, represented by Republican Daniel Webster.
+The Villages is located in Florida's 6th and 11th congressional districts, which are represented by Republicans Randy Fine and Daniel Webster, respectively.
 At the state level, it falls within Florida Senate District 12, represented by Republican Dennis Baxley, and Florida House of Representatives District 26, represented by Republican Keith Truenow.
 County representation includes Sumter County Districts 1 and 3, Marion County District 3, and Lake County District 1.